amtParis/Fall-2018/CreativeCoding/README.md

 1. Modify any sketch you have done so far to incorporate noise into some element.

 2. Create a scribble tool that lets you draw lines but adds a bit of noise to the line as you draw.

+3. Begin work on your midterm (if you have not already!)  and bring your progrress to class.

 ### Week 3: Forces, Velocity